chrisdhaan/CDYelpFusionKit/README.md

 public func openYelpToCheckIns()
 ```

-The following lines of code show an example query to the Yelp Check-Ins Deep Link.
+The following lines of code show an example query to the check-ins deep link.

 ```swift
 let yelpDeepLink = CDYelpDeepLink()